CDRT/mk_docs/docs/ref/bios/settings/thinkstation/atadrivesetup.md

 - Controller Interface

 Hard Disk Pre-delay
 :	Add a delay before the first access of a hard disk by the system software.

 	Some hard disks hang if accessed before they have initialized themselves.

-	This delay ensures the hard disk has initialized after power up, prior to being accessed.<br>
+	This delay ensures the hard disk has initialized after power up, prior to being accessed.

-	Options:
+	Possible options:

 	1. **Disabled** – Default.
 	2. 3 Seconds